mikeamalraj/spark_assesment/README.md

 - Datasets read that is required for your activity.
 - Sample function within the notebook arriving at a basic KPI.
 - Sample test case for testing the function.

-## Submission:

-Once you have completed your work, share an invite of **your own** GitHub repo to **aacoe.techprojects@gmail.com**, and send out an email to our hiring team.
-We will review your work.

 # Happy Coding!!